yi15922/STA112_soccer_data/proposal/proposal.md

 cards, number of red cards, number of substitutions on, number of substitutions off, and market value.
-The data was obtained from transfermarkt.com through web scraping tools learned from the course, and the web\_scrape.R file can be found in this R project.
+The data was obtained from transfermarkt.com through web scraping tools learned from the course, and the script used to scrape the data `(web_scrape.R)` can be found in this repository.
 We currently have 12 columns and 50 rows scraped, but may later during our analysis decide to obtain a few more columns and several more rows, depending on where our analysis leads us.

 ## Section 2.
 Data analysis plan